-The Land Acknowledgement gives thanks to the First Peoples of Turtle Island for their role in caring for the land and all its resources since time immemorial.
+ledgement gives thanks to the First Peoples of Turtle Island for their role in caring for the land and all its resources since uide:

-Pronunciation Guide:
+(Hoe den o show nee)

-Haudenosaunee (Hoe den o show nee) Anishinaabe (Ah-nish-naa-bay) Métis (May-tee) Inuit (In-you-wheat)
+nish-naa-bay)

-LAND ACKNOWLEDGEMENT
+WLEDGEMENT

-The Niagara Catholic District School Board wishes to honour the Indigenous people who have been the protectors of this land, known as Turtle Island, for more than ten thousand years.
+atholic District School Board wishes to honour the Indigenous people who have been the protector e Island, for more than ten thousand years.

-We acknowledge that the land on which we gather is the traditional territory of the Haudenosaunee and Anishinaabe peoples, many of whom continue to live and work here today.
-This territory is covered by the Upper Canada Treaties and is within the land protected by the Dish With One Spoon Wampum agreement.
-Today this gathering place is home to many First Nations, Métis and Inuit peoples and acknowledging reminds us that our great standard of living is directly related to the resources and friendship of Indigenous people.
+ge that the land on which we gather is the traditional territory of the Haudenosaunee and Anishinaa continue to live and work here today.
+This territory is covered by the Upper Canada Treaties and is by the Dish With One Spoon Wampum agreement.
+Today this gathering place is home to many Fir peoples and acknowledging reminds us that our great standard of living is directly related to the retwo specific goals: Improving First Nations, Métis, Inuit achievement among students; and to close the gap between Indig nts in the following areas: